 Trans fat is found in:

 - takeaway food

-- ready-made meals
+- ready-made or frozen meals

 - snack foods like chips